Getting driving lessons for beginners is an exciting time. Soon, you’ll pass your test and enjoy the freedom of going anywhere with your vehicle.

 1. Be Aware of Your Speed

-As you get used to driving, you’ll become more aware of how fast you’re actually going.
+As you get used to driving, you’ll become more aware of how fast you’re going.
 But as a beginner, make sure you check your speed.

 2. Know Your Vehicle